notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 ## Pull Requests (PR)

-Plesae follow the guidelines below when submitting a PR.
+Please follow the guidelines below when submitting a PR.

 ### Guidelines for pull requests